ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 ### ApplicationModule / EntityOwner ###

-- 3. is not properly implemented, `faultCounter` starts at 0.
-The correct implementation should increase the counter in `EntityOwner::registerAccessor()` and decrease it in `EntityOwner::unregisterAccessor()` (sorry for the confusing function names...).
+- 3. is not properly implemented, the `faultCounter` variable itself is currently part of the EntitiyOwner.
+It will be moved to a helper class, so multiple instances can be used (needed for the TriggerFanOut).
+It is the responsibility of the decorators which manipulate the DataFaultCounter to increase the counter when they come up with faulty data in the inital state (see @ref spec_dataValidityPropagation).

 ### TriggerFanOut ###